rstudio/visual-markdown-editing/docs/using.md

 |--------------------------------------------|--------------------------------------------|-------------------------------------------|
 | ![](images/visual-editing-format-menu.png) | ![](images/visual-editing-insert-menu.png) | ![](images/visual-editing-table-menu.png) |

-## References
+## Citations

+R Markdown supports bibliographies in a wide variety of formats including BibLaTeX, EndNote, and CSL.
+Add a bibliography to your document using the `bibliography` YAML metadata field.

-You can include citations using the standard Pandoc syntax for citations:
+You can include citations in visual mode using the standard Pandoc `[@citation]` syntax for citations:

 <img src="images/visual-editing-citations.png" width="700"/>

+As illustrated above, when entering a citation you can search your bibliography to make it easier to locate a citation even if you don't remember it's specific ID.

+See the documentation on [R Markdown Bibliographies and Citations](https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html) for additional details.

+## Footnotes

 You can include footnotes using the **Insert -\> Footnote** command.
 Footnote editing occurs in a pane immediately below the main document: